Logo

 General

-Currently, it's Android only.
-The app is developed in a multiplatform framework, so it could probably be usable on other platforms as well (iOS and Windows, at least), but that would require some development and a lot of testing.
+Currently, it's Android only, with iOS planned.
+The app is developed in a multiplatform framework, so it could probably be usable on other platforms as well, but that would require some development and a lot of testing.
 If you want it, let me know!

 JetReader can read the following formats: